5 Best Off-The-Beaten-Path Destinations in Greece

 Asterias rooms

-Asterias: A lovely self-catering accommodation with killer views from its balcony and rooms decorated in white and blue tones.
+Asterias (mid-range, family-friendly): A brightly decorated self-catering accommodation with killer views from its balcony and rooms decorated in white and blue tones.

 Where to Eat in Leros